 The Library's public internet service is provided by DIA through APNK.
 Support for the software and hardware is provided through APNK.
-Council's partnership agreement with APNK is for a four-year term ending on 30 June 2015.
+Council recently renewed their partnership agreement with APNK.
+The period of this agreement is for a one-year term ending on 30 June 2016.

 The Library Management System (LMS) is Symphony from SirsiDynix.
 The LMS software is provided by DIA through the Kōtui consortium.
 The maintenance of the LMS is provided through DIA.
-Council's contract with DIA for membership of the Kōtui consortium is for a five year term ending on 17 May 2016
+Council's contract with DIA for membership of the Kōtui consortium is for a five year term ending on 17 May 2016Projected Operations and Maintenance Costs